ducthanh98/lua-decNumber/README.md

 # lua-bigNumer for redis
-Enter this commands in the base directory:
+Enter this commands in the redis-module directory:
 ```
 make clean
 make